WICG/storage-buckets/explainer.md

 ### Keep deleted buckets alive while there are references to them

-Buckets could have followed the same pattern as IndexedDB in regards to deletion and queue a deletion request open deletion, waiting for all previous requests in the queue to be processed.
-However we intentionally make this difference to promise deletion upon request regardless of existing requests to prevent unintended behavior in scenarios such as logout where we want to promise immediate clean-up and return quota for the deleted bucket as soon as possible.
+Buckets could have followed the same pattern as IndexedDB and queue a deletion request upon `delete()` to wait for all previous requests in the queue to be processed before deletion.
+However we intentionally make this difference to promise immediately deletion upon request regardless of existing requests to prevent unintended behavior in scenarios such as logout where we want to promise immediate clean-up and return quota for the deleted bucket as soon as possible.

 ### Integrate storage buckets with DOM Storage